Sticharion

 Greek Orthodox deacon wearing a red sticharion and Orarion.

 The sticharion (also stikharion or stikhar; Greek: στιχάριον; Slavonic: Стиха́рь - Stikhár’) is a liturgical vestment of the Eastern Orthodox and Eastern Catholic Churches, roughly analogous in function to the alb of the Western Church.
 The sticharion is worn by all classes of ordained ministers in the Byzantine Rite and comes in two forms: one worn by priests and one worn by deacons, altar servers, and minor clergy.

 The sticharion is derived from the chiton, a long, sleeved garment which reached to the ground and was worn in ancient times by both men and women.

-Deacons, Minor Clergy and servers
+Deacons, minor clergy and altar servers

 In the form worn by deacons, subdeacons, altar servers, and by readers, the sticharion is a long robe with wide, loose sleeves, fastened at the neck, and often open down the sides but held shut with buttons or ties.
 Thus in form, it is close to the dalmatic and tunicle of Western Christianity.
 There is usually a cross embroidered or appliquéd to the center of the back, between the shoulder blades.
 This type of sticharion is often made from rich brocade in the various liturgical colors, and worn as an outer vestment.
-The sticharion is symbolic of "a pure and tranquil conscience, a spotless life, and the spiritual joy in the Lord which flows therefrom."
+The sticharion is symbolic of "a pure and tranquil conscience, a spotless life, and the spiritual joy in the Lord which flows therefrom".